MagmaGuy/FreeMinecraftModels/ReadMe.md

 Bones are what Blockbench calls "groups".
 They serve to group the cubes together, and should be used to group bones together for animationsBlueprint.

-- Bones can go up to ~~112x112x112~~ 106x106x106 (should be 112, not sure why this is) "pixels" (Blockbench units) or 7x7x7 in-game blocks. *Please note that the size of bones is set by what they have, so if you have cubes that are more than 7 blocks apart, you will probably exceed this size limit.
+- Bones can go up to 112x112x112 "pixels" (Blockbench units) or 7x7x7 in-game blocks. *Please note that the size of bones is set by what they have, so if you have cubes that are more than 7 blocks apart, you will probably exceed this size limit.
 Bypassing this limit is as easy as putting the blocks in a different boneBlueprint not contained in the first boneBlueprint!*
 - Can have any rotation!
+However, it is recommended to avoid using default rotations of 90, -90, 180 and -180, as these can often lead to unexpected behavior.
+Note that this does not really apply to animations, just the default resting position of the bones.

 Bones are significantly more flexible than cubes, but you should use as few bones as possible!
-In FMM, due to Minecraft limitations, each boneBlueprint is a different entity.
+In FMM, due to Minecraft limitations, each bone is a different entity.
 At a scale, this will affect performance rather quickly!
 Always use as few bones as you can, and be mindful of how many of that model you are planning to spawn - the more of it you plan to have, the fewer bones you should have!

 #### **Virtual Bones**

-If you are coming from ModelEngine, you probably want to know if/how virtual bones are implemented in FMM.
-Virtual bones have been earmarked, but are not currently implemented beyond very basic groundwork.
+Virtual Bones is model engine terminology for bones that have a specific metadata, usually in the form of a specific name, which is used for a specific purpose.

-However, at the very least, the following virtual bones will be compatible with FMM soon:
+The following virtual bones have been implemented in FreeMinecraftModels:

-- Hitboxes / eye height: a boneBlueprint called "hitbox" with a cubeBlueprint that defines the boundaries, and has the same x and z value (the largest value will be picked if they are not the same) defines the hitbox.
+- Hitboxes / eye height: a bone called "hitbox" with a cubeBlueprint that defines the boundaries, and has the same x and z value (the largest value will be picked if they are not the same) defines the hitbox.
 The eye level is set at the pivot point of the hitbox's boneBlueprint.
-- Name tag: a boneBlueprint whose name starts with "tag_".
-Honestly I would prefer being mode specific here and going with "tag_name" in order to use tags for other things, but that will be seriously considered later.
+- Name tag: a bone whose name starts with "tag_".
+Honestly I would prefer being mode specific here and going with " tag_name" in order to use tags for other things, but that will be seriously considered later.

-No other virtual boneBlueprint feature is guaranteed to be added in the immediate future.
+- Head: a bone whose name starts with h_ .
+This is a virtual bone that is used to define the head of the model, which will rotate based on the rotation of the head of the underlying entity.

 #### **Safer, easier, uneditable file distribution**